youmisuk/FairCATE-Multilevel/README.md

 **Arguments**

-- data: a dataframe.
+- `data`: a dataframe.
 You do not need to convert the multicategorical covariates into dummy (one-hot) codings before model fiiting.
 We recommend users to normalize all the continuous covariates in advance for a faster convergence in GLMM model fitting.
-- outcome: a string to indicate the name of outcome vairable.
+- `outcome`: a string to indicate the name of outcome vairable.
-- treatment: a string to indicate the name of treatment variable.
+- `treatment`: a string to indicate the name of treatment variable.
 Treatment must be a binary variable for the current version.
-- cluster: a string to indicate the name of the cluster id.
+- `cluster`: a string to indicate the name of the cluster id.
-- multicategroical: a string array to specify all the multicategorical variables.
+- `multicategroical`: a string array to specify all the multicategorical variables.
 Using `NULL` by default to indicate that there is no multicategorical variable in your dataframe.
 If specified, this function will automatically convert these multicategorical variables into one-hot codings.
 The multicategorical variable(s) must be in factor format.
-- nAGQ: integer scalar, same to the argument in `glmer()` function from the `lme4` packages.
+- `nAGQ`: integer scalar, same to the argument in `glmer()` function from the `lme4` packages.
 Values greater than 1 produce than 1 produce greater accuracy in the evaluation of the log-likelihood at the expense of speed.
-- fixed_intercept: logical.
+- `fixed_intercept`: logical.
 Whether to include a fixed grand intercept in the outcome model.
 Using `TRUE` by default.
 This may depend on your research setting.
-- gmler_Control: a list of correct class, resulting from `glmerControl()` containing control parameters.
+- `gmler_Control`: a list of correct class, resulting from `glmerControl()` containing control parameters.
 Same to the argument `control` from the `lme4` package.
 It is used to solve the non-convergence issue in fitting the GLMM model.

 **Example**
 ```